A Scaled Smart City for Experimental Validation of Connected and Automated Vehicles: University of Delaware Scaled Smart City (UDSSC)

-where $(x_c,y_c)$ designate the center of the arc and $r$ the radius.
-Similarly to the straight line equation, a tuning parameter drives faster convergence at higher values.
-A parameter $cw = 1$ if the rotational direction is clock-wise, otherwise $cw= -1$.

-Transition regions are constructed by specifying half-planes at the intersection point between two road segments such that transition from the center of one road places a reference point in the center of the next.
-Although an \ac{mcav} can use lane tracking directly to follow along a road, while in the control region merging requires a carefully maintained forward velocity profile with respect to the lane center.
+The roads of \ac{udssc} are encoded as sequences of tangent arcs and straight line segments each with an associated potential field.
+Potential field methods provide important computational expedience due to their analytical representation.
+Given a looping sequence of road segments an \ac{mcav} starting on the first road segment will follow along the road until its battery is depleted.
+Although an \ac{mcav} can use lane tracking directly to follow along a road, while in the control region merging requires a carefully maintained velocity profile with respect to the lane center.
 Offsets from the centerline of the lane using lane tracking results in noisy forward velocity measurements, however a virtual robot can track the center of each lane exactly.
-For situations where more careful velocity profiles are required, such as in merging control, instead of controlling each \ac{mcav} using the potential field directly a virtual robot is simulated within the vector field and used as a reference point that is tracked by the real robot.
+For situations where precise velocity profiles are required, instead of controlling each \ac{mcav} using the potential field directly a virtual robot is simulated within the vector field and used as a reference point tracked by the real robot.